 - More convenient operation than multiple gate valves.

 - Elimination of costly pipe fittings.

-Depending upon the number of ports in the plug valve, a multiport plug valve can eliminate four conventional shutoff valves.
+Depending upon the number of ports in the plug valve, a multiport plug valve can eliminate four conventional shut-off valves.

-Plug valves has the following port patterns:
+Plug valves have the following port patterns: